popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 ```

 ### 3) Assembly

-We need to add a citation for the assembly:
-Ensembl points us to this publication for their current assembly by Sharakhova et al. (2006):
+We need to add a citation for the assembly.
+Ensembl points us to this publication for their current assembly by (TODO: add to BibTex file) Sharakhova et al. (2006):

 ```
 _SharakhovaEtAl = stdpopsim.Citation(
     doi="https://doi.org/10.1186/gb-2007-8-1-r5",